 There is probably little new that can be learned from occultations of major planets events in this age of space exploration, but they are still interesting to watch.
 Photometric records, possibly derived from video recordings, could be used to determine the sizes of asteroids, although timings of occultations of stars by minor planets give more accurate information. - D. Dunham.

-2017 proves to be a year sparse with planetary occultations.
+2018 proves to be a year sparse with planetary occultations.
 Most occur during daylight hours or in sparsely populated areas.
-Below are world maps, showing the events for the planets Mercury, Venus, Mars, Uranus, and Neptune.
-Jupiter and Saturn are not occulted in 2017.
+Below are world maps, showing the events for the planets Mercury, Venus, Mars, and Saturn.
+Jupiter, Neptune and Uranus are not occulted in 2018.

 Observers are strongly encouraged to download the free software Occult v4 to generate their own predictions.
 Occult has a short tutorial listed in the help file to get observers started using the software.
 Observers can also use their own planetarium type software (e.g. TheSky, SkySafari, Guide, Stellarium, etc), to get approximate times of the events.

 Where a line represent a feature of the event is located in the polar regions, remember that the Mercator projection gives rise to serious distortions in polar regions.

 WORLD MAPS OF KNOWN OCCULTATIONS OF THE FOLLOWING PLANETSOccultations of Mercury